Join our available projects to help inspire and educate!

 Come join the fun!
 These Badlands need your observations and help!

-May 24, 2025: A Saturday hike to find what plants are in the Badlands then.
-10 am at the Sheep Center.
+May 24, 2025: A Saturday hike with John to find what plants are in the Badlands and how to use them.
+9 am at the Sheep Center.
 Please register!

 Continuing Species Inventory Projects